AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

     )
 ```

-### Software Events

-The `SoftwareEvents` folder can be ignored.
-There are no events associated with fiber photometry.

 ### Metadata

 The fiber imaging system uses a single camera to capture data from two distinct light sources through temporal multiplexing.
 Because of that, only two metadata files are dropped; one for each camera.
 The temporally multiplexed channels are indicated in the file naming format below.
 These files can be used to QC the cameras.